tibbben/teaching.data.literacy/UM_DataManagementClass/Lessons/03/lesson.md

 *__Class 2__*

+1. Check in on
+  - any questions, requests or observations
+  - drawing of their research data lifecycle
-1. Review readings (5 minutes)
+2. Review readings (5 minutes)
     - emphasize that always a work in progress
     - best format ?!
 PAPER !??!
-2. Review recomended formats (lecture 15 minutes)
+3. Review recomended formats (lecture 15 minutes)
   - proprietary/open
     - note jpeg (joint photographic experts group) long and recent (up to 2013) patent battle
     - note odt and odf formats (Apache Open Office - originally from Sun Microsystems [also java, now Oracle]) if only more people would use . . .